Tom Hanks & More Celebs Pay Tribute To President Obama In Emotional Farewell Video

 It’s the end of an era!
 Several stars paid tribute to President Obama in an emotional farewell video featuring Tom Hanks, Kerry Washington, John Legend and more.
-Celebrities even shared their fondest memories during his administration.
+Celebrities shared their fondest memories during his administration.
 Click to watch!

 Get out your tissue boxes.
 Many A-list stars honored President Barack Obama, 55, in a touching farewell tribute shared Jan.
 6. In the video, “Yes We Can: Your Most Memorable Moments from the Obama Presidency,” celebrities shared their favorite memories during his administration.
 It begins with a montage of images, before Jerry Seinfeld admits that knocking on the Oval Office window to get Barack’s attention was “probably the peak of [his] entire existence.”